turingschool/front-end-curriculum/lessons/module-1/js-event-bubbling-and-delegation.md

 <section class="call-to-action">
 ### Pair Practice

 Modify the code above to log the event itself (as opposed to the `target` property on the event).
+In that console.log, you should be able to open up the whole `event` object.
 What other properties on the event object look particularly useful or interesting?
 </section>

 ## Event Delegation